 See Also: How to Become a Game Programmer

 Remember that computers all run on data, which is basically mathematics in its purest form.
-Computer engineering requires excellent math skills, both for the construction of hardware and the programming of software.
-It’s time to brush up on those math skills if you really want to become a computer engineer.
+Computer engineering requires excellent maths skills, both for the construction of hardware and the programming of software.
+It’s time to brush up on those maths skills if you really want to become a computer engineer.